dylanaraps/pascal_lint.nvim/README.md

 # pascal_lint.nvim

 This is a simple plugin to call `fpc` (Free Pascal Compiler) and display the output of the compilation to the user asynchronously.
 There aren't any linting options for Pascal apart from using the Lazarus IDE so this is a good enough compromise.

 Note: This makes use of Neovim's terminal splits.
 The plugin won't work in regular vim.

-## Requirements
+## Dependencies

-- `fpc` must be in your `$PATH`.
+- `fpc`
 - `neovim`